Skip to content

 Setup context

 Optionally, you need to set up the main context once and wrap your application in a provider at the top level.
-This is required if you have called clearStack() (recommended).
+This is required only if you have called clearStack() (recommended).

-import { context, connectLogger, clearStack } from '@reatom/core'
+import { clearStack, frame } from '@reatom/core'

 import { reatomContext } from '@reatom/preact'